Panoramic view of Kuala Lumpur

 Is it safe for a woman to travel alone in Malaysia?

-Are international schools accessible?
+Are international schools easy to access?

-How to meet other expatriate women?
+How can I meet other expatriate women?

-They took the plunge
+They took the leap

 Expat Portrait

-Marie, 32 years old
+Marie, 32

 Interior Designer in Penang